 Privacy

 Privacy is fundamental to local-first software, and Evolu takes it seriously.
-Unlike traditional client-server applications where data lives on someone else's servers, Evolu ensures that data remains under complete control while providing the synchronization and backup benefits needed.
+Unlike traditional client-server applications where data lives on someone else's servers, Evolu ensures that data remains under the user's complete control while providing the synchronization and backup benefits needed.

 End-to-end encryption by default